aristonl/hydra/README.rst

   As of v0.1, Inferno targets x86_64 with future plans to target ARM64.
   32-bit architectures aren't planned for later releases.

+  We do accept 32-bit related patches but they will not be maintained by Ariston or Levi.

 How can I contribute?
 ---------------------
   We accept any useful patches whether they are coding style fixes, small